Which life insurance policy is best for you will largely depend on your own unique needs and circumstances, as well as the severity of your condition.

 However, to compensate for the unknown risk, some insurers add a waiting period to the policy.

-A waiting period is usually the first 12 – 24 months of the policy, where if you pass away during this time no pay out is made.
+A waiting period is usually the first 12 – 24 months of the policy, where if you pass away due to natural causes no pay out is made.
 However, any premiums paid will be refunded.

 There also tends to be a limit on the level of cover you can take out (typically up to £25,000).